Tools & calculators

 Who should consider this card?

-Regular international travellers will be able to extract the best value from this card, with its suite of free insurance policies, the complimentary airport lounge passes, the concierge and hotel benefits, and the (temporary) higher overseas points earning rate.
+Regular international travellers will be able to extract the best value from this card, with its suite of free insurance policies, the complementary airport lounge passes, the concierge service and the hotel benefits.
+With an annual fee of $279 p.a., it’s less expensive than many of its competitors.

-The card will also appeal to anyone who would like to flip between QFF points and a bank’s in-house rewards program.
+The card will also appeal to anyone who would like to flip between QFF points and a bank’s in-house rewards program, and everyone who likes the idea of a free birthday gift.

 This card is the best credit card i have ever owned.
 You get great customer support from the Bank of Melbourne.
 It’s super easy to use when travelling all over the world.